-Qualifying Examination: The qualifying examination for the Ph.D. in astronomy is a 5-hour written examination; calculators are permitted.
-The exam is offered once a year in early summer (late May or June), with the exact date determined after consultation with both students and faculty.
-During the exam, students are required to answer two general astronomy questions and choose 6 of 8 additional questions to answer.
+Qualifying Examination: The qualifying examination for the Ph.D. in astronomy is a 4-hour written examination; calculators and a $8 \frac{1}{2} \times 11$ " sheet of paper with notes are permitted.
+The exam is offered once a year in mid-May (the second Tuesday after the end of the week of final exams).
+During the exam, students are required to answer six questions from the eight questions provided.

 The exam covers the core course material plus general astronomy at the A450-2 level.
 It is considered fair to include questions that involve a synthesis of material from different subfields.
-Questions need not come directly from the core courses but may involve recent developments or general astronomical lore.
+Six of the eight questions concern material from the core courses while the two additional questions provided may involve recent developments or general astronomical lore.
 A good preparation would include not only intensive review of core course notes, textbooks, problems, and exams, but also a review of general astronomy at an advanced undergraduate level.
 Helpful texts for the general review would be an elementary level refresher like Abell, Morrison, and Wolff's Exploration of the Universe or Shu's The Physical Universe followed by more technically comprehensive texts like Bowers and Deeming's Astrophysics I and II or Carroll and Ostlie's Modern Astrophysics.

 The examination is composed of questions submitted by all of the graduate faculty members in the department.
 Each question is first graded by two faculty members separately, and then these faculty members meet to decide on a single grade.
 While students do not pass or fail individual questions, especially poor performances on individual questions are certainly detrimental to the final score.
 The grades are compiled for all questions into a single total exam grade.
 The final decision about whether a student passes or fails the exam is made by the graduate faculty of the department.
 Factors other than performance on the exam (such as academic standing, demonstration of promise as a researcher, and overall motivation) are considered for students whose scores are marginal.
 In some cases, it may be judged that the exam was passed at a master's level but not a doctoral level.
 In such cases, the written Ph.D. qualifying exam will be construed as satisfying the general astronomy part of the master's oral exam (see Section I.D).
 Students are told what their numerical performance was on each problem, and they are free (and often encouraged) to go over problems after the exam with any faculty member or members they wish.
 Copies of earlier exams are available on the department's web site to aid students who are preparing for the exam.
-Students should be aware that the format of the exam was modified in 2010.
+Students should be aware that the format of the exam was modified in 2010 and in 2022.

 Ph.D.
-Candidacy: A student will be admitted to Ph.D. candidacy after he or she has passed all required qualifying exams and completed all course requirements.
+Candidacy: A student will be admitted to Ph.D. candidacy after they have passed all required qualifying exams and completed all course requirements.
 The doctoral candidacy dates from the passage of the qualifying exam.
 The requisite forms should be submitted promptly.
 Candidacy for the Ph.D. is valid for a seven-year period after the student passes the qualifying exam.
 Students who do not complete the Ph.D. within this 7-year period will have their candidacy and enrollment in the degree program terminated.